sage-code/maj/verbs.md

 **Preposition:** von = from

 * nova von la Europa  = news from the Europe
-* nava von la Veta    = news from the west
+* nova von la Veta    = news from the west

 ## Verb transformation